MQTT Broker

 Certificate Authority

-The MQTT Connector manages its own Certificate Authority or you can import your own.
-Client certificates issued by the configured certificate authority are trusted by default.
+Client certificates issued by a configured certificate authority are trusted by default.

 If the configured Certificate Authority certificate has a private key then the certificate authority can be used to issue client certificates.
 The option is disabled if no private key is present.